Tej49251/crypto-trading-bot/README.md

 📸 Screenshot
 Here's a look at the main user interface, showing the manual trade panel, live data, and the AI analysis section.

-(How to add your screenshot: Take a screenshot of your running application, upload it to your GitHub repository, and then replace the placeholder URL below with the direct link to your image.)

 <img width="2879" height="1295" alt="Screenshot 2025-09-09 105042" src="https://github.com/user-attachments/assets/47e80c78-77c8-4a6e-a09c-cc6b1006beb9" />